cni-iisc/Campus-Simulator/README.md

 The simulator would first start by running the simulation on the background and outputs a `.csv` file which contains the number of people infected per ward.

-## `visualizations/` - visualizing the infection spread over a period of time
+### `visualizations/` - visualizing the infection spread over a period of time

-We shall update this section of the README very soon..
+This directory contains the code for web-based visualizations using the JavaScript simulator.